RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 We pack titles with emotion.
 They attract more clicks.

 Copywriters have known this for years.
-And recently concrete data have appeared that reinforce this fact.
+And recently, concrete data has appeared that reinforces this fact.
 CoSchedule found a clear correlation between highly emotional headlines and social shares.

-Let's compare 2 titles: Productivity Tips: How to Get More Done and Destroy the To-Do List with These 17 Productivity Tips.
+- Destroy the To-Do List with These 17 Productivity Tips

 At first glance, they are the same, but only the second has that "wow" that makes people go to the article.
 At the same time, it is kept SEO-friendly.

 Of course, it doesn't always make sense to create extremely emotional titles.
-But, whenever possible, it is also welcome.
+But whenever possible, it is welcome.

 We add round and square brackets at the end of the titles.